roosa123/CVaPR_EEG_videos/README.md

         * Matplotlib
         * Pandas
         * MNE
-        * couchdb
+        * SciPy
 4. GPU usage
     * there is a possibilty to use TensorFlow with computation acceleration on GPU.
-To utilise this feature, please install GPU-accelerated version of TensorFlow (TensorFlow-GPU) and additional necessary tools (CUDA Toolkit and CUDNN), listed in [TensorFlow website](https://www.tensorflow.org/install/gpu), in section Software Requirements
+To utilise this feature, please install GPU-accelerated version of TensorFlow (TensorFlow-GPU) and additional necessary tools (CUDA Toolkit and CuDNN), listed in [TensorFlow website](https://www.tensorflow.org/install/gpu), in section Software Requirements
+    * pay attention to the versions - TensorFlow **1.13** will work only with CUDA Toolkit **10.0** (and probably higher)
+    * make sure you've added CuDNN path to your PATH variable!

 Please extend this file as any new requirements will arise!
 **That's all, folks! :)**